apache/couchdb/share/doc/src/replications/conflicts.rst

 the size of a git repo would grow forever.
 It is possible (with some effort) to use "history rewriting" to make git forget commits earlier than a particular one.

+What is the CouchDB replication protocol?
+Is it like Git?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Key points**

+**If you know Git, then you know how Couch replication works.** Replicating is *very* similar to pushing or pulling with distributed source managers like Git.

+**CouchDB replication does not have its own protocol.** A replicator simply connects to two DBs as a client, then reads from one and writes to the other.
+Push replication is reading the local data and updating the remote DB;
+pull replication is vice versa.

+* **Fun fact 1**: The replicator is actually an independent Erlang application, in its own process.
+It connects to both couches, then reads records from one and writes them to the other.
+* **Fun fact 2**: CouchDB has no way of knowing who is a normal client and who is a replicator (let alone whether the replication is push or pull).
+  It all looks like client connections.
+Some of them read records.
+Some of them write records.

+**Everything flows from the data model**

+The replication algorithm is trivial, uninteresting.
+A trained monkey could design it.
+It's simple because the cleverness is the data model, which has these useful characteristics:

+#.
+Every record in CouchDB is completely independent of all others.
+That sucks
+   if you want to do a JOIN or a transaction, but it's awesome if you want to write a replicator.
+Just figure out how to replicate one record, and then repeat that for each record.
+#.
+Like Git, records have a linked-list revision history.
+A record's revision ID
+   is the checksum of its own data.
+Subsequent revision IDs are checksums of: the new data, plus the revision ID of the previous.

+#.
+In addition to application data (``{"name": "Jason", "awesome": true}``),
+   every record stores the evolutionary timeline of all previous revision IDs leading up to itself.

+   - Exercise: Take a moment of quiet reflection.
+Consider any two different records, A and B. If A's revision ID appears in B's timeline, then B definitely evolved from A. Now consider Git's fast-forward merges.
+     Do you hear that?
+That is the sound of your mind being blown.

+#.
+Git isn't really a linear list.
+It has forks, when one parent has multiple
+   children.
+CouchDB has that too.

+   - Exercise: Compare two different records, A and B. A's revision ID does not appear in B's timeline; however, one revision ID, C, is in both A's and B's timeline.
+Thus A didn't evolve from B. B didn't evolve from A. But rather, A and B have a common ancestor C. In Git, that is a "fork."
+In CouchDB, it's a "conflict."

+   - In Git, if both children go on to develop their timelines independently, that's cool.
+Forks totally support that.
+   - In CouchDB, if both children go on to develop their timelines independently, that cool too.
+Conflicts totally support that.
+   - **Fun fact 3**: CouchDB "conflicts" do not correspond to Git "conflicts."
+     A Couch conflict is a divergent revision history, what Git calls a "fork."
+     For this reason the CouchDB community pronounces "conflict" with a silent `n`: "co-flicked."

+#.
+Git also has merges, when one child has multiple parents.
+CouchDB *sort* of
+   has that too.

+   - **In the data model, there is no merge.** The client simply marks one timeline as deleted and continues to work with the only extant timeline.
+   - **In the application, it feels like a merge.** Typically, the client merges the *data* from each timeline in an application-specific way.
+     Then it writes the new data to the timeline.
+In Git, this is like copying and pasting the changes from branch A into branch B, then commiting to branch B and deleting branch A. The data was merged, but there was no `git merge`.
+   - These behaviors are different because, in Git, the timeline itself is important; but in CouchDB, the data is important and the timeline is incidental—it's just there to support replication.
+That is one reason why CouchDB's built-in revisioning is inappropriate for storing revision data like a wiki page.

+**Final notes**

+At least one sentence in this writeup (possibly this one) is complete BS.